Informatics 131 Course Reference

 Prerequisite courses and concepts: The prerequisite for Informatics 131 is one course in computing and upper division standing.
 The course will not require any significant programming—that's for Informatics 133—but we do expect each student to be able to write clear, cogent, grammatical English at an upper division level because much of the work in this course will involve describing and justifying the design decisions and evaluation judgements you make.
 We also expect you to have these basic computing skills: Searching and browsing the Web, reading and sending Email, downloading files, viewing and printing PDF (Adobe Acrobat) documents, and creating or saving documents for Email and other purposes in plain ASCII text form (not HTML or Word attachments).

-Meeting place and times: Lecture meets Tuesdays and Thursdays from 1:00 to 3:50 p.m. in Engineering Tower 202.
+Meeting place and times: Lecture meets Tuesdays and Thursdays from 1:00 to 3:50 p.m. in Donald Bren Hall 1200.

 The projection screen and audio of each class will be recorded and available through UCI Replay; after each class, you will receive electronic mail with the link for access.
 We must note, however, that this process is not 100% reliable; some classes may end up not being recorded.
-Moreover, in some classes we will be designing and critiquing our designs; being present to participate in those activities is an important part of the learning and counts towards the participation portion of your course grade.
+Moreover, in some classes we will be designing and critiquing our designs; being present to participate in those activities is an important part of the learning.

 Office hours: I will plan to be available to discuss course-related matters right after class on Tuesdays and Thursdays.
-The TA will have scheduled hours as needed at a time and place to be announced.
+Tao Wang, the TA, will have scheduled hours on Thursdays from noon to 1:00 in DBH 5051.
 We'll also be happy to make appointments for other times during the week.

 Questions and announcements: You can